 Take Things Down A Notch (Allow For Recovery To Occur)

 However, you have to nurse the cold like a baby.
-That means taking care of yourself and resting, and NOT working out if you have a cold.
+That means taking care of yourself and resting, and no working out while sick.
 You will need to eat good quality foods and take vitamins and minerals, etc.

 If you don’t take care of yourself when you are sick and get the necessary rest so your body can recover, your simple cold can turn into something more sinister such as bronchitis or a sinus infection.
 That will just prolong your illness and your time away from the gym.

 Just as your muscles need to rest so they can recover to become a larger and stronger unit, so does your immune system.
 Those who try to “take the bull by the horns” and have a “do or die” attitude when it comes to a cold and working out may feel better for a short amount of time, but then they will have a relapse.

 This will continue to happen until you actually take care of your body and immune system, to heal and repair it so it can take on the demands of working out.
 Furthermore, if you are sneezing and coughing don’t go to the gym.
 Others breathing in expelled droplets puts them at risk for catching a cold.
 What’s just as bad is that a cold and even flu virus can thrive for hours and days on surfaces in enclosed areas, like gyms.
 Working out while sick is not only harmful to you, but others.